hamzaabamboo/thinc-open-house/README.md

 # Activity

-We'll be working on a shop item listing and learn all the basic concepts of the web !
+We'll be fixing a shop item listing and learn all the basic concepts of the web !
 Try ignore everthing else and focus on the basics !

 ## Part 1 : Let's understand this page layout